Dun Mountain Railway: Background

 Prominent advocates for the mining of mineral deposits found on Wooded Peak included a syndicate formed by William Long Wrey, William Travers and William Wells.
-In the winter of 1853 a local runholder, George Duppa, discovered a large deposit of chromite between Wooded Peak and Dun Mountain, about 8 kilometers south-east of Nelson township.
+In the winter of 1853 a local runholder, George Duppa, discovered a large deposit of chromite between Wooded Peak and Dun Mountain, about 8 kilometres south-east of Nelson township.
 It was named the Duppa Lode, but considered to be of no commercial value at the time.

 The syndicate readily agreed that in order to exploit the mineral deposits a tramway would need to transport the product back to Nelson.
 After attempts to raise capital for the project locally failed in August 1853, Wrey headed to England in October to raise further capital.
 His efforts were successful, resulting in the formation of the New Zealand Land Fund Association backed by 20 London financiers, who had each contributed £500.
 Wrey returned to New Zealand on 8 August 1855 with 24 miners and an engineer, Jeremiah How.

 In early 1857 the Dun Mountain Copper Mining Company Ltd. formed, and shareholders in the Cook's Straight Company previously formed by the mining syndicate were able to exchange their shares for fully paid-up ones in the new company, with a further 5,000 B shares reserved for sale in New Zealand.

 The first shareholders' meeting of the company took place on 22 July 1857.
 Investors learned of plans to construct a 16 km long light railway along the Maitai Valley - to be worked up the incline by horses and in the opposite direction by gravity.

 To determine the extent of the copper deposits on which the company could rely the directors employed mining engineer Thomas R. Hacket.
 A local management committee was appointed to assist Hacket, consisting of Wrey, Wells, merchant George Ridings and Maxwell Bury as secretary.